leif-behrens/wiki-portfolio/home-lab/Services/Wiki/HTTPS.md

 openssl ecparam -name prime256v1 -genkey -noout -out wiki.key
 ```

-With previous generated private key, first I created a new directory where I want my certificate should be placed.
-I generated a self-signed X.509 certificate that lasts 5 years like this:
+I then created a directory to store the certificate files and generated a self-signed X.509 certificate valid for five years (or 1825 days):

 ```bash
 sudo mkdir -p /etc/wiki/certs